“Do vitamins really make a difference?”

 That is the question I’m often asked when discussing supplements with my clients.

-As a registered dietitian nutritionist for The Vitamin Shoppe, I help people make diet and lifestyle changes to better their health.
+As a registered dietitian nutritionist for The Vitamin Shoppe (book a free consultation with me!), I help people make diet and lifestyle changes to better their health.
 Often, we discuss how supplements may complement their new habits and address any health concerns.

 While some people would take 50 supplements a day to improve health and increase longevity, others are hesitant to take any at all.
 I try to help them find the middle ground.
 I work with them to meet as many of their needs through healthy foods and habits as possible, while also explaining the benefits—and sometimes necessity—of extra support from supplements.